A message from the Program Director

 - da Vinci Surgical Systems, and more

-The new patient pavilion opening in 2020 at Vassar Brothers Medical Center will add 15 OR suites, an innovative conference center and private rooms to offer an enhanced patient care and educational experience.
+The new patient pavilion opening in 2020 at Vassar Brothers Medical Center will add 15 OR suites, an innovative conference center, and private rooms to offer an enhanced patient care and educational experience.
 Vassar Brothers is also a Level II Trauma Center.

 Our dedicated faculty is energetic, engaged and passionate about teaching clinical excellence.
 Our goal is to form a collegial environment, making resident wellness a top priority while maintaining emphasis on patient care.
 We understand a modern, strong, comprehensive residency training program should work in concert with resident health and well-being.
 Each resident is matched with a faculty mentor, with a 1:1 faculty-to-resident ratio.
 There is a strong support system to ensure residents are part of the family at Health Quest.
+At the current time we have no surgical fellows, so all teaching efforts and operative exposure is dedicated for our resident staff.

 We are seeking good people with the potential to be great physicians and well-rounded surgeons and clinicians.
 In your search for a residency program, we can offer opportunities to structure training in pursuit of career paths in community-based general surgery, academic settings and specialized fellowship training.
 All residents will engage in scholarly activity, with a focus on research, quality improvement and outcomes-based practice.